Checkboard logo.Checkboard logo.

 January 23, 2024 Checkboard Team

 A man doing online banking on his phone and laptop.
+Is open banking safe?

 Open banking refers to the practice of using open APIs (Application Programming Interfaces) that enable third-party developers to build applications and services around the financial institution.
 This means that with customer consent, banks can share financial data securely with trusted third-party providers, fostering innovation and competition in the financial services industry.